rnkanalytics/NYC_Rideshare_Analytics_Pipeline/README.md

 Data sourced from the **NYC Taxi & Limousine Commission (TLC) Trip Record Data** — one of the largest publicly available transportation datasets.
 A sample population was selected, converted from Parquet to CSV format, and uploaded to Google Cloud Storage as the raw data layer.

-The dataset contains NYC trip records including:
+The dataset contains NYC rideshare trip records including:
 - Pickup and dropoff datetime
 - Pickup and dropoff coordinates
 - Passenger count